Wan Chai: Mass Transit Railway

 The MTR Island line runs beneath Hennessy Road, a thoroughfare, in the locality.
 Due to the large size of Wan Chai, more than 50 entry/exit gates and 8 entrances/exits are set up.
-An extension project was carried out in the early 2000s; it created two additional entrances/exits, one of which connects to the footbridge network from the Hong Hong Exhibition and Convention Centre to the station.
+An extension project was carried out in the early 2000s; it created two additional entrances/exits, one of which connects to the footbridge network from the Hong Kong Exhibition and Convention Centre to the station.
 Then this footbridge is also interconnected with covered corridor of buildings along the Victoria Harbour, and ends up at Wan Chai Pier.